Reno Criminal Justice Programs

 - The University of Nevada - Reno has bachelor's degree and master's degree programs in criminal justice.
 The campus is right by the city center at just about two miles away.

-- The next nearest school, Truckee Meadows Community College, offers two criminal justice associate's degrees and is located about five miles from downtown Reno.
+- The next nearest school, Truckee Meadows Community College, offers two criminal justice associate's degrees and is located about two miles from downtown Reno.

 Find schools that offer these popular programs